 9. Make sure that you get all the screws back on!
 Now you can turn back on the power and enjoy your nice, clean unit.

 If you aren't comfortable with doing this yourself, locate a local service professional to do it for you.
 We do this as part of our Presidential Club Membership for your annual spring maintenance for the outdoor air conditioning unit.
 Questions?
 Comments?
-Feel free to give us a call for your service repair today!
+Feel free to contact us for your AC repair in Dallas today!